tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 ```bash
 docker build -t myname/myimage .
 ```
-  - Here, the `-t` argument makes sure that you get some good formatting and a native terminal like experience
+  - Here, the `-t` argument makes sure that you get some good formatting and a native terminal-like experience
   - Remember to also copy-paste/type the `.` at the end of the command!

 Building the image can take a few minutes.
 Once built, we run the container based on the image we just created by typing in: